 Hextronics Global

-Hextronics Global is an outstanding company known for its hardware-first engineering approach and versatility.
+Hextronics Global is known for its hardware-first engineering approach and versatility.
 At the core of its offering is a robotic arm capable of swapping out batteries for you, drastically reducing downtime compared to traditional recharge-based stations.

 Key technical features